-All abstracts should be submitted electronically via this ISCNN website.
+All abstracts should be submitted electronically via this ICSNN website.

 Abstracts should be informative, carefully prepared, with new insights stressed.

-To guarantee being considered by the program committee, all contributed abstracts must be submitted before the deadline (March 12th, 2018).
+To guarantee being considered by the program committee, all contributed abstracts must be submitted before the deadline (New deadline March 28th, 2018).
 Please note that any submitted abstract, even if accepted by the program committee, will not be included in the Conference program should you fail to register for the conference.

 Submission of the electronic form signifies understanding of, and agreement with, all the conditions set out below.

 Abstract submission open 31 October.